In Nevada

 Nevada has a long way to go to protect life.
 The pro-life movement will have to work hard to prevent Nevada from becoming an abortion tourism destination.

-It will need to work on protecting human life at the most basic level.
-Illinois must enact parental notification for minors seeking abortion, a third-trimester abortion ban, and legislation to protect children who survive an abortion procedure.
+Nevada will need to work on protecting human life at the most basic level.
+It must enact parental notification for minors seeking abortion, a third-trimester abortion ban, and legislation to protect children who survive an abortion procedure.

 MORE ABOUT YOUR STATE’S ABORTION LAWS